-- Available for the Nintendo DS.
+- One of the few in the genre available for the Nintendo DS.

 Review Platform: DS